alexbleakley/cloni/README.md

 # Constraining language models outputs with negated instructions (CLONI)

 This repository contains the code, data, and results from my exploration of how well langauge models respond to negated instructions that constrain their responses.
-A [blog post detailing my findings](TODO) is available on TBD.
+I summarized my experiment and the key findings in a [blog post](TODO).

+## Results

+The results directory contains the responses, evaluations ("results"), and summaries for each tested model for each of the 10 task types.

+## Reproducing and extending the results

+### Setup
+1. Install the requirements from `requirements.txt` into an active python environment.
+1. Copy `.env.template` to `.env` and replace `<your API key>` with your API key for each model provider.

+### Reproducing the results
-To reproduce my results, delete the `data`, `figures`, and `results` directories and their contents, install the requirements from `requirements.txt` into an active python environment, and then run `run-all.sh`.
+1. Delete the `data`, `figures`, and `results` directories and their contents.
+1. Run `run-all.sh`.

-To run the CLONI benchmark against a different model, add the model name to `cloni/models.py` and then run `python3 -m cloni.evaluate`.
-If the model comes from a provider other than AI21, Anthropic, Cohere, or OpenAI, or is running in a local environment, you will also need to add a new completion function to `cloni/completions.py`.
+### Evaluating a different model
+1. If the model comes from a provider other than AI21, Anthropic, Cohere, or OpenAI, or is running in a local environment, add a new completion function to `cloni/completions.py` and add it to the `generate_completion` function of that module.
+1. Add the model provider and name to `cloni/models.py`.
+1. Run `python3 -m cloni.evaluate`.

+## Questions and feedback
-If you have questions or feedback, please communicate with me through GitHub Issues.
+If you have questions or feedback, please communicate with me through GitHub Issues or use the contact form on [my website](https://alexbleakley.com).